Bipasha-Garg/Analysing_Citation_Networks/Report.md

 ## TASK 1

-    Major analysis is performed on dataset of 5000 points and 12000 points over the years`1900-2023` majorly.
+### Major analysis is performed on dataset of 5000 points and 12000 points over the years`1900-2023` majorly.

-Metrics calculated for 25500 datapoints:
+### Metrics for 25,500 Datapoints:

-    1. Number of Strongly Connected Components: 11861
+1. **Number of Strongly Connected Components (SCCs):**
+   - The network is divided into a substantial number of strongly connected components (11,861).
+This indicates that within each of these components, there is a path between every pair of nodes, but the components themselves may not be connected.

-    2. Average Clustering Coefficient: 0.032850756246654275
+2. **Average Clustering Coefficient:**
+   - The average clustering coefficient is relatively low (0.033).
+This suggests a lower tendency for nodes to form tightly knit clusters or communities.
+The network might be more decentralized, with connections spread out rather than forming local clusters.

-    3. Number of Communities: 2554
+3. **Number of Communities:**
+   - The network is partitioned into a large number of communities (2,554).
+This indicates that there are distinct groups of nodes that are more densely connected within themselves than with the rest of the network.
+The research topics or themes might be diverse and segmented.

+4. **Graph Connectivity:**
-    4. The graph is not strongly connected.
+   - The graph is not strongly connected, confirming the presence of multiple strongly connected components.

-    5. no. of node: 11866
+5. **Number of Nodes and Edges:**

-    6. no. of edges: 18784
+   - The network consists of 11,866 nodes and 18,784 edges.

-Metrics calculated for 12000 datapoints:
+### Metrics for 12,000 Datapoints:

-    1. Number of Strongly Connected Components: 5489
+1. **Number of Strongly Connected Components (SCCs):**
+   - The network is divided into a fewer number of strongly connected components (5,489) compared to the larger dataset.

-    2. Average Clustering Coefficient: 0.06775297322004578
+2. **Average Clustering Coefficient:**
+   - The average clustering coefficient is higher (0.068) compared to the larger dataset.
+This suggests a higher tendency for nodes to form local clusters or communities.

-    3. Number of Communities: 637
+3. **Number of Communities:**
+   - The network has a lower number of communities (637) compared to the larger dataset.
+This might indicate a more cohesive structure with fewer distinct research themes.

+4. **Graph Connectivity:**
-    4. The graph is not strongly connected.
+   - Similar to the larger dataset, the graph is not strongly connected.

-    5. no. of node:  5493
+5. **Number of Nodes and Edges:**

-    6. no. of edges: 10824
+   - The network consists of 5,493 nodes and 10,824 edges.

+### Observations:

+- The larger dataset exhibits a more decentralized and diverse structure with a higher number of strongly connected components and communities.

+- The smaller dataset, while having fewer strongly connected components and communities, has a higher average clustering coefficient, indicating a relatively more clustered or cohesive structure.

+- The differences in these metrics suggest variations in the structure and organization of the citation network based on the size of the dataset.
+Further analysis and domain-specific knowledge would be valuable to interpret these observations in the context of high-energy physics research.

 `    Decrease in Clustering Coefficient:`